Rome: Past and Present

 COURSEWORK

-Course 2 ‘Fountains, Gardens, and Villas of Rome’ (afternoons, 2 to 5pm) focuses on green spaces of the Eternal city such as the archaeological park of Via Appia, Renaissance estates of Villa Borghese and Villa Medici, and the beach town of Ostia Lido.
+Course 2: ‘Fountains, Gardens, and Villas of Rome’ (afternoons, 2 to 5pm) focuses on green spaces of the Eternal City such as the archaeological park of Via Appia, Renaissance estates of Villa Borghese and Villa Medici, and the beach town of Ostia Lido.

 Timeline

-Teaching Dates: May 5 – May 16, 2025
+Teaching Dates (Italy): May 5 – May 16, 2025

-WEEK 1 (APRil 2025)
+WEEK 1 (April 28 – May 2, 2025)

 Students will attend two pre-departure online asynchronous lectures via Zoom, and complete the following course deliverables: in Course 1, a Monument Report (presentation of monument given on site, in Rome) and Article Critique; in Course 2, the research and text for the Individual Presentation Paper (presentation of topic/artwork given on site, in Rome), and an Article Critique.